vandre-sales/meliva-ds/docs/docs/theming/color.md

 #### Focus

 Web Awesome uses a single, consistent focus color for predictable keyboard navigation.
-This is used alongside your focus custom properties to construct `--wa-focus-ring`.
+This is used alongside your [focus properties](/docs/theming/extras) to construct `--wa-focus-ring`.
 We recommend a minimum 3:1 contrast ratio against surface colors and background colors wherever possible.

 | Custom Property               |  Preview                        |
 | ----------------------------- | ------------------------------- |